2023–24 Liga I

-The 2023–24 Liga I (also known as SuperLiga for sponsorship reasons) is the 106th season of the Liga I, the top Romanian professional league for association football clubs.
+The 2023–24 Liga I (also known as Superliga for sponsorship reasons) is the 106th season of the Liga I, the top Romanian professional league for association football clubs.
 The season started on 14 July 2023 and concluded on 27 May 2024.
 It is the ninth season to take place since the play-off/play-out format has been introduced.

 Politehnica Iași, Oțelul Galați, and Dinamo București joined as the promoted clubs from the 2022–23 Liga II.
-Following the 2–1 home defeat of title contenders and defending champions Farul Constanța on 27 April, FCSB officially secured their first Liga I title in nine years; it was also the club's first title since changing its name from FC Steaua București in early 2017.
+Following the 2–1 home defeat of title contenders and defending champions Farul Constanța on 27 April, FCSB officially secured their first Liga I title in nine years;

 Teams

 Promotion and relegation (pre-season)

 The league consists of 16 teams: 12 teams from the 2022–23 Liga I, two teams promoted from the 2022–23 Liga II, and the winners of the 2022–23 promotion/relegation play-off.

 Teams promoted from the Liga II

 The first club to be promoted was Politehnica Iași, following their 2–0 win against Oțelul Galați on 2 May 2023.
 Politehnica Iași returned to the Liga I after two years of absence.

 The second club to be promoted was Oțelul Galați, following their 1–0 win against Unirea Dej on 21 May 2023.
 Oțelul Galați returned to the Liga I after eight years of absence, and the first time since being refounded in 2016 following bankruptcy.

 The third club to be promoted was Dinamo București, after winning the 2022–23 promotion/relegation play-off against Argeș Pitești.
 Dinamo București returned to the Liga I after one year of absence.